General Information About Adrenocortical Carcinoma

 Key Points for This Section

 - Adrenocortical carcinoma is a rare disease in which malignant (cancer) cells form in the outer layer of the adrenal gland.

 - Having certain genetic conditions increases the risk of adrenocortical carcinoma.

-- Possible signs of adrenocortical carcinoma include pain in the abdomen and other physical changes.
+- Symptoms of adrenocortical carcinoma include pain in the abdomen.

 - Imaging studies and tests that examine the blood and urine are used to detect (find) and diagnose adrenocortical carcinoma.

 - Certain factors affect the prognosis (chance of recovery) and treatment options.

 There are two adrenal glands.
 The adrenal glands are small and shaped like a triangle.
 One adrenal gland sits on top of each kidney.
 Each adrenal gland has two parts.
 The outer layer of the adrenal gland is the adrenal cortex.
 The center of the adrenal gland is the adrenal medulla.